Alex Glenn: Background

 Glenn was born in Auckland, New Zealand, and is of Cook Islands descent.

 Glenn played his junior rugby league with the Northcote Tigers before moving to the Gold Coast as a 14-year-old and played for the Burleigh Bears.
 In 2007, Glenn was named in the Australian under 20s national touch football development squad, having represented at a national level throughout his teens, Glenn was also selected for U19 Qld State of Origin side but declined both opportunities to represent New Zealand in the future.
 In 2005 & 2006 he won the senior sportsperson of the year award at Miami State High School on the Gold Coast.
 Glenn played for the Junior Kiwis in their victory over the Junior Kangaroos in Wellington in 2007.
 Glenn captained the Brisbane Broncos NYC team in 2008.
 On 5 October 2008, Glenn captained the Broncos in the 2008 NYC Grand Final against the Canberra Raiders, starting at lock in their 28-24 golden point extra time loss.
-Alex is engaged to Jemma Morgan, who he has three children with, Miller, Gisele and Oakley.
+Alex is engaged to Jemma Morgan, who he has three children with.